openframeworks/ofBook/chapters/game_design/old drafts/oscchapter.md

 ###Gamestates

 First let's create the basic structure of our game.
 Games typically have at least three parts: a start screen, the game itself, and an end screen.
 We need to keep track of which section of the game we're in, which we'll do using a variable called a game state.
 In this example, our game state variable is a string, and the three parts of our game are “start”, “game”, and “end”.
-Let’s add a score and a player at this point as well.
+Let's add a score and a player at this point as well.
 ```
 string game_state;
 int score;